Ostrzyciel/jelly-wfiot-2022/README.md

 See also: [sbt documentation](https://www.scala-sbt.org/), [sbt-assembly](https://github.com/sbt/sbt-assembly).

+### Datasets

+The datasets used in this study can be downloaded from [here](http://purl.org/net/ro-eri-ISWC14).
+After downloading, keep the datasets as separate `.nt.gz` files.

+The following datasets were used: `identica`, `mix`, `wikipedia`, `aemet-1`, `migr_reschange`, `tour_cap_nuts3`, `aemet-2`, `petrol`, `flickr_10m`, `nevada_10m`.
+The Flickr and Nevada datasets have to be trimmed to the first 10 million triples.
+To do this, simply decompress them, truncate to the first 10m lines and compress them again.

 ### Scripts

 In the `scripts` directory you will find bash scripts that were used to operate the experiments.
-The datasets can be downloaded from [here](http://purl.org/net/ro-eri-ISWC14), keep them as separate `.nt.gz` files.
-The Flickr and Nevada datasets have to be trimmed to the first 10 million triples.

 * `set_netem.sh` sets up network emulation needed for end-to-end tests. `network_notes.md` explains how to set this up.
 * `kafka.properties` is the Kafka config that we've used.
 The important part is listeners – there needs to be three of them, for different speeds (as emulated by netem).